mkafrin/PolyZone/README.md

 # PolyZone
-PolyZone is a FiveM mod to define polygonal zones and test whether a point is inside or outside of the zone
+PolyZone is a FiveM mod to define zones of different shapes and test whether a point is inside or outside of the zone

 ![PolyZone around the prison](https://i.imgur.com/InKNaoL.jpg)